xomda/xomda.github.io/docs/getting-started/gradle-build.md

 # Using XOMDA with Gradle

-It's easy to add XOMDA to Gradle, this will automate a lot.
+It's easy to add XOMDA to Gradle, this automates a lot and provides a seamless experience.

 ## Build configuration